ndphillips/FFTrees/README.md

 These conditions can directly be supplied to the `my.tree` argument of `FFTrees()`:

-    # Create custom FFT 'in words' and apply it to data:
+    # Create custom FFT 'in words' and apply it to test data:

-    # Create my own FFT (from verbal description):
+    # 1. Create my own FFT (from verbal description):
     my.fft <- FFTrees(formula = diagnosis ~.,
                       data = heart.train,
                       data.test = heart.test,